Trip To Japan

 Okinawa Churaumi Aquarium

-Considered one of the largest and most impressive aquariums in the world, the Okinawa Churaumi Aquarium is a must-see for anyone visiting the region.
+Considered one of the world's largest and most impressive aquariums, the Okinawa Churaumi Aquarium is a must-see for anyone visiting the region.
 Home to a vast array of marine life, the aquarium is famous for its massive Kuroshio Tank, which houses large species like manta rays and the elusive whale shark.

 Featured tour